-I excitedly joined the Wilson faculty in fall 2013.
-Following a 15-year career in information technology, I received a Bachelor of Science degree in psychology from Trinity College in Hartford, Conn., in 2008.
-I received a Master of Arts degree in human development and family studies in 2010 and a doctorate in human development and family studies in 2013 both from the University of Connecticut.
+I excitedly joined the Wilson faculty in the fall of 2013.
+Following a 15-year career in information technology, I received a Bachelor of Science degree in psychology from Trinity College in Hartford, CT. in 2008.
+I then went on to receive a Master of Arts degree in human development and family studies in 2010 and a doctorate in human development and family studies in 2013, both from the University of Connecticut.
+I also received graduate certificates in health psychology, quantitative research methods, and college curriculum and instruction.

 My doctoral dissertation was entitled Posttraumatic Growth Reported by Emerging Adults: A Multigroup Analysis of the Roles of Attachment, Support, Coping, and Life Satisfaction.

-During my personal journey, I was diagnosed with cancer (chronic myelogenous leukemia) in 1997 and had a bone marrow transplant in 1999.
+I am also a cancer survivor.
+I was diagnosed with chronic myelogenous leukemia in 1997 and had a bone marrow transplant in 1999.
 These experiences eventually fostered my research interests which focus on adjustment and quality of life in cancer survivors, their spouses, and their children, as well as adjustment and growth following traumatic events in general.
 Another of my primary research interests is the development and maintenance of gender-role traits and behaviors and the resulting influence on health-behaviors and well-being across the lifespan.

 My teaching interests and courses include